eli-ott/enigma-machine/README.md

 # enigma-machine
-A recreation of the Turing's Enigma machine
+A remake of Turing's Enigma machine